shota-tech/graphql/README.md

-# カンバンボード
+# Kanban Board

+A Kanban board created for learning GraphQL.

-## 概要
+## What I learned
-- カンバン方式のタスク管理アプリ。
+- What is GraphQL.
-- GraphQL の学習用プロジェクト。

-## 学んだこと
-- GraphQL の仕組み。
+- How to define GraphQL schema.
-- gqlgen を用いた GraphQL サーバーの実装方法。
+- How to implement GraphQL server using gqlgen.
-- urql を用いた GraphQL クライアントの実装方法。
+- How to implement GraphQL client using urql.
-- dnd kit を用いたドラッグ&ドロップの実装方法。
+- How to implement drag and drop using dnd kit.